 Inlays & Onlays

 Diseased tissues, nerves and blood vessels must be removed from the interior of a tooth to prevent future problems.
 To accomplish this, your dentist will perform a root canal.
-By removing decay and bacteria, the spread of infection is stopped.
+By removing decay and bacteria, the spread of infection can be stopped.

 Periodontal (Gum) Therapy